luccsss/luccsss/README.md

 ### Welcome to my space!
-I am Luciana, a dedicated student in the field of software engineering, fervently working towards the esteemed designation of a Full-Stack Developer. 🚀
+I am Luciana, a dedicated student in the field of software engineering, fervently working towards the desire of becoming a Full-Stack Developer. 🚀
 - 📌 I'm currently working with these Languages: C++ and Python.
 - 🌐 My LinkedIn: www.linkedin.com/in/lucianasanchezsilva
 - 🖇 Extra info: I am also delving into digital graphic design. 🎨